Powell Crosley Jr. (1886-1961) graduated from the Ohio Military

 All of the studios were on the top floor (8th) of the Camp Washington building.
 Much of the remainder of the building was taken up in the assembly of radios and other appliances by a mostly female work force.
 Crosley had discovered that women were more careful at soldering the many small components into the radio chassis than men (they were also a cheaper labor force.)
 After WWII began Powel Crosley invented and manufactured an electronic explosive detonator and the U.S. Government didn't want the Crosley Broadcasting studios to be in the same building where Crosley was making this "very highly classified" electronic device for the services.
 When the war started the second and third floors began producing this radar-sensitive proximity fuse that would detonate antiaircraft ammunition without having to hit enemy aircraft.
 The plant which had been producing radios and refrigerators before the war, shipped the fuses out to Lunken Airport in milk crates using milk trucks.
 The radio studios had to be moved because the whole building was going to be classified.

-Crosley executives found the building seen below that had
+Crosley executives found the building seen below,

 been built as Elks Lodge #5 and bought the building in 1942 for $200,000.
 There were two huge two-story